MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-log-files.md

 ## Admin consent for gateway diagnostics (Preview)

-Admin consent for gateway diagnostics is a feature that allows administrators to explicitly control whether diagnostic data from On-Premises Data Gateways is collected and sent to the cloud.
+Admin consent for gateway diagnostics is a feature that allows administrators to explicitly control whether diagnostic data from on-premises data gateways is collected and sent to the cloud.

 This feature introduces a consent-driven model to ensure that potentially sensitive data—such as Mashup logs—is only transmitted after administrative approval.
 It also enables future monitoring and diagnostics capabilities.